Can You Recycle Brake Rotors

 What Can You Do with Old Brake Rotors?

 Even once a brake rotor no longer provides a suitable surface for your brake pads, it still has life.
 If you are a DIYer or have a small metal workshop, there is no limit to what you can do with old brake rotors.
 You could clean them up and spray them bright colors to create all sorts of things from door stops to weight plates for carpentry or even as decoration in your garden.
 They look pretty cool with plants growing in and around them.
-If you have a forge or know someone who does, the metal can be used to make pretty much anything you can imagine.

 How To Dispose of Old Brake Rotors